 Principal Conductor of Live at Orchestra Hall

 Sarah Hicks is the Minnesota Orchestra’s principal conductor of Live at Orchestra Hall, a broad-spectrum series of popular music, jazz, world music, Broadway classics, movie scores, comedy and other genres.
 In this role, she oversees planning for the Live at Orchestra Hall season and conducts many performances on that series by the full Orchestra.
-She also conducts the Inside the Classics series, now in its tenth season.
-Hicks has been an artistic leader in concerts featuring artists from Minnesota’s internationally-renowned popular music scene—including shows with The New Standards, two sold-out April 2017 performances with Dessa and an April 2018 collaboration with indie band Cloud Cult.
-She also worked with director Peter Rothstein, writer Kevin Kling and composer Robert Elhai on creating an original Minnesota Orchestra holiday concert, Home for the Holidays, which debuted in December 2017 and is presented as a central part of the Holiday season at Orchestra Hall.
+She also conducted the Inside the Classics series for ten seasons.
+Hicks has been an artistic leader in concerts featuring artists from Minnesota’s internationally-renowned popular music scene—including shows with The New Standards, multiple sold-out performances with Dessa and collaborations with indie band Cloud Cult.
+She also worked with director Peter Rothstein, writer Kevin Kling and composer Robert Elhai on creating an original Minnesota Orchestra holiday concert that is presented as a central part of the Holiday season at Orchestra Hall.
 Her passion for cross-genre partnerships led to a 2019 album with Dessa and the Minnesota Orchestra, and in 2021 she collaborated with DrLupo for an innovative live-gaming project for Intel.

 Born in Tokyo and raised in Honolulu, Hicks trained on both the piano and the viola.
-She received a bachelor’s degree from Harvard University as a composition major; her AIDS Oratorio was premiered there in May 1993 and received a second performance at Harvard’s Fogg Art Museum.
-She holds an artist’s diploma in conducting from the Curtis Institute of Music, where she studied with renowned pedagogue Otto-Werner Mueller.
-After graduation, she maintained her association with Curtis as a faculty member from 2000 to 2005.
-She currently continues her affiliation as staff conductor.
+She received a bachelor’s degree from Harvard University as a composition major and she holds an artist’s diploma in conducting from the Curtis Institute of Music, where she studied with the late renowned pedagogue Otto-Werner Mueller.

 Hicks is the first woman to hold a titled conductor post in the Minnesota Orchestra’s history.